DmiDmiP/Data-Analysis/README.md

 Banking risk project.
 Data Preprocessing training.
 ### Research on car sales ads
 Analysis of car sales ads.
 Exploratory Data Analysis training.
+### Research for the telecom operator Megaline
+Search which of the plans is more profitable in order to adjust the advertising budget.<br>
+Statistical Data Analysis training